etendosoftware/docs/docs/user-guide/etendo-copilot/assistants/purchase-assistant.md

 !!! note
     In the last paragraph of the prompt, the link "http://localhost:8080/etendo/?tabId=294&recordId={ORDER_HEADER_ID}" is a link for localhost, it is necessary to replace it with the real link of the Etendo system.

+ For more information about how to import the dataset and configure the assistant, see how its configured the Bastian Assistant in [Copilot - Getting Started](../getting-started.md) page.

 ## Functionality